barthofu/tscord/README.md

 ## 📜 Features

-Talking about features, here are some of the core features of this template:
+Talking about features, here are some of the core features of the template:

-- Advanced handlers for:
+- Advanced **handlers** for:
-    - **Interactions** (slash, context menu, button, modal, select menu, etc)
+    - Interactions (slash, context menu, button, modal, select menu, etc)
-    - **Simple message commands**
+    - Simple message commands
-    - **Discord events** listeners
+    - Discord events listeners
 - **Guards** functions, acting like middlewares on handlers with some built-ins:
     - Rate limiter
     - Maintenance mode